Disease: Parkinson's disease

 Type of study: Interventional trial

-Coordinating investigators: Geir Olve Skeie & Irene Flønes
+Coordinating investigators: Geir Olve Skeie

-Study director: Charalampos Tzoulis
+Study director/Chief investigator: Charalampos Tzoulis

 Background: There are no disease-modifying therapies (DMTs) for PD and current trial designs are highly inefficient.
 The HYDRA initiative aims to revolutionise PD trials through an adaptive, multi-arm, multi-stage (MAMS) platform trial.
 This innovative approach simultaneously evaluates multiple DMTs against a single placebo, with the flexibility to discontinue ineffective treatments and reallocate participants to more promising arms.
 HYDRA will include 800 participants from 12 centres across Norway and test the efficacy of three potential DMTs in delaying the progression of PD, assessed by the total MDS-UPDRS score.
 Secondary outcomes include cognitive function, daily life activities, quality of life, and caregiver impact.
 Exploratory objectives involve digital and molecular biomarkers, long-term treatment effects, and personalised medicine strategies.